 The Internal Revenue Service (IRS) has special rules regarding Health Savings Accounts (HSA) and how they should be managed.
-Rules for married spouses can be confusing, especially if spouses have more than one reimbursement account, or if they work for the same employer.
-Overall, the best rule to remember is that the IRS guidance views spouses as one tax unit in regards to HSA eligibility, even if income tax returns are filed separately.
+Those rules can be confusing—especially for married spouses who have more than one reimbursement account, or if they work for the same employer.

 Family Coverage vs Individual Coverage

 When choosing a High Deductible Health Plan (HDHP) that qualifies for use with an HSA (qualified HDHP), remember that the IRS views Health Savings Accounts as individually owned, but your employees’ HSA funds can be used for their spouses and any other tax dependents—regardless of if they choose individual or family coverage.